gordonbanderson/weboftalent-portlets/README.md

 #Functionality
-* Adds a convenience method for templates that pre-splits a dataset into rows
+* Adds a convenience template call that allows one to search for N of a certain type of DataObject and then render them with a given template.

 # Installation
-    git clone git://github.com/gordonbanderson/weboftalent-gridrows.git
+    git clone git://github.com/gordonbanderson/weboftalent-portlets.git
-    cd weboftalent-gridrows
+    cd weboftalent-portlets
     git checkout stable24

 The name of the output directory does not matter